kks219hyunju/whatever/os/README.md

 when we complied to run in the server.

-The network limitations are commonly composed of Denial of Service Attacks that bug down the flow of traffic into the web server when these types of attacks occur in the web server there are two main goals that attackers usually try to accomplish. one, denial of service by sending millions of traffic through the network, which will cause clog the network line, and people who try to access the server will not be able to access the server. second, the attacker is attempting to create a buffer overflow, often attackers attempt buffer overflow to create within physical system exploit to access and modify within memory space.
+The network limitations are commonly composed of Denial of Service Attacks that bug down the flow of traffic into the web server when these types of attacks occurs there are two main goals that attackers usually try to accomplish. one, denial of service by sending millions of traffic through the network, which will cause clog the network line, and people who try to access the server will not be able to access the server. second, the attacker is attempting to create a buffer overflow, often attackers attempt buffer overflow to create within physical system exploit to access and modify within memory space.

 The exploit we are going to attempt on our system is part of operating systems and program vulnerabilities.
 In order to attempt this vulnerability we must know the characteristics of cgi-bin, and our program's loophole.

 The program is run by the user inputting an argument while running the program.
 The user should run the program by using code like the following example. ```./a.out -r -c "filename"```